+My art practice examines humanity’s evolving relationship to the land as well as meanings held within the land itself.
 Humanity has become untethered from notions that once seemed fixed and eternal.
-The very idea of a geological era encompassing millions of years and moving at an imperceptibly slow pace has melted away with the dawning of the Anthropocene.
-My artistic practice examines humanity’s evolving relationship to the land as well as meanings held within the land itself.
+The very idea of a geological era encompassing millions of years and moving at an imperceptibly slow pace has melted away with the quickening time of the Anthropocene.

 While at Headlands